searchspring/competencies/competencies/db-mysql.md

-# Competency - DB MySQL Level 1
+# Database: MySQL Level 1
 MySQL is a popular relational database (RDBMS).
 This compentency covers MySQL and MySQL-like and compatible databases (EG: Percona-Server, MariaDB, Aurora, etc).

 Wikipedia: